JAlcocerT/JAlcocerT/content/blog/book-da-systemseng.md

 ---
 title: "Systems Engineering and Infrastructure 101"
 date: 2023-02-05T23:20:21+01:00
-draft: true
+draft: false
 tags: ["Career"]
 description: 'System Engineering and Infrastructure: What It Is and Why It Matters for Developers'
-summary: 'Having a closer look at System Engineering and Infrastructure Management, why it matters for developers, and how it relates to CI/CD tools and processes.'
 url: 'systems-engineering-and-infraestructure'
 ---

+Having a closer look at System Engineering and Infrastructure Management, why it matters for developers, and how it relates to CI/CD tools and processes.

 ## What is Systems Engineering